-There are myriad ways to indulge your body in this city; here our are top spots for pampering the body and de-stressing the mind.
+There are a myriad of ways to indulge your body in this city; here are our top spots for pampering the body and de-stressing the mind.

 Via Alberto Cadlolo, 101 (Monte Mario)

-To get an idea of the type of spa we are talking about here- it was once voted Europe’s Best Hotel Spa.
-A self proclaimed ‘Mediterranean oasis’ in the heart of Rome, this title doesn’t capture the the grandeur of the Cavalieri Grand Spa Club.
+To get an idea of the type of spa we are talking about here – it was once voted Europe’s Best Hotel Spa.
+A self-proclaimed ‘Mediterranean oasis’ in the heart of Rome, but this title doesn’t capture the the grandeur of the Cavalieri Grand Spa Club.
 The Jacuzzi features a hydro massage waterfall, the ambience of the ancient bath style pool area is pure luxury, and the facilities and treatments available are vast.
 From the tennis courts, to his and hers saunas, and from the gym to three outdoor pools, and an open fire in winter, one day won’t feel like enough in this heaven on earth.
-The exclusive La Prairie Swiss products are available for the facials, and they also offer massages, reflexology, waxing and tanning showers.
+The exclusive La Prairie and Aromatherapy Associates Swiss products are available for the facials, and they also offer massages, reflexology, waxing and tanning showers.
 After a massage, why not take some time to heal in the newly renovated chromo-therapy treatment rooms.
 The perfect combination of holistic and the luxurious!

 Rocco Forte Spas at Hotel De Russie

 Daily 6.30am – 10pm